lrobidou/REINDEER2/README.md

 # REINDEER 2

-REINDEER 2 is an efficiant and scalable k-mer abundance index.
+REINDEER 2 is an efficient and scalable k-mer abundance index.

+## Pre-processing

+As REINDEER 2 only indexes unitig files, a pre-processing step is necessary.
+This can be done using assembly tools such as [GGCAT](https://github.com/algbio/ggcat).

+For public datasets, the sequencing files may already have been processed into unitigs by the [Logan project](https://github.com/IndexThePlanet/Logan).
+These files are freely available and can be downloaded by following [these steps](https://github.com/IndexThePlanet/Logan/blob/main/Accessions.md).

 ## Installation